mrcbq/MS-Module-1/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder and change the readme file for your fits.

 <!--
 Example commands: